 I can not recommend enough that you take a walking tour of downtown Guadalajara.
 There are more beautiful and historic buildings that I could ever include in this brief summary.

-17. Visit the Markets of Guadalajara
+Go Shopping in Markets of Guadalajara

 Visiting the markets of Mexico is one of the most enjoyable and culturally significant activities that everyone can agree upon.
 Even people that don’t like shopping will enjoy the sights, sounds, and smells of a Mexican market.
 There are big markets and little neighborhood markets.
 Do yourself a favor and make time to see at least one market and enjoy a great meal.